yungshenglu/StudyJams/Coursera/FeatureEng/5-TFTransform/README.md

 3. The Transform phase of `tf.transform` is carried out via:
     * A. A Beam pipeline while creating a training or evaluation dataset
-    * B. Inside a Beam pipeline for training and in TensorFlow during evaluation *x C. Inside a Beam pipeline for evaluation and in TensorFlow during training
+    * B. Inside a Beam pipeline for training and in TensorFlow during evaluation
+    * C. Inside a Beam pipeline for evaluation and in TensorFlow during training
     * D. Inside a TensorFlow serving input function during prediction
-    > Answer: B.
+    > Answer: A. D.